mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 category: page
 slug: change-log
 sort-order: 1302
+meta: If you're interested in what's new to learn on Full Stack Python, the change log is the right place to look.
 choice1url: /introduction.html
 choice1icon: fa-fast-backward fa-inverse
 choice1text: Let me start over from the Full Stack Python introduction.